Unisante/delphi-fast-track/README.md

 -   reports : [**`officedown`**](https://ardata-fr.github.io/officeverse/officedown-for-word.html) which builds on [**`bookdown`**](https://pkgs.rstudio.com/bookdown/), and [**`flextable`**](https://davidgohel.github.io/flextable/) from the [**`officeverse`**](https://ardata-fr.github.io/officeverse/index.html)

-## User guide

-Please go through the [Fast-track Delphi: user guide](https://github.com/Unisante/delphi-fast-track-user-guide) to discover the steps with demo data, see what it produces and then try it out.

 ## Authors - link to orcid page